-Prince Louis Christening: Who have the Duke and Duchess of Cambridge chosen as godparents?
+Prince Louis Christening: Duke and Duchess of Cambridge reveal official godparents

-Prince William and Kate Middleton will be carefully choosing godparents for new royal, Prince Louis.
+Prince William and Kate Middleton have chosen six godparents for their youngest child, Prince Louis who has his official christening today.

-So far the Duke and Duchess of Cambridge have kept quiet around who will be the godparents of their third child Prince Louis.
+Kate Middleton and Prince William have officially confirmed Prince Louis' godparents ahead of his official royal christening.

-The little prince was born on the 23rd April and is due to be christened at Chapel Royal, St James' Palace on 9th July - but who have Will and Kate potentially got in mind for godparent duties?
+Now it has been revealed the pair's youngest child has a whopping six godparents, all specially selected by the Duke and Duchess of Cambridge.

 Picture: PA